tavferreira/technigo-bootcamp-projects/README.md

   ```

 - Navigate to your repo and create a Pull Request into the Technigo repo
-- Wait for the code review from your teachers, then deploy your project to GitHub Pages
+- Wait for the code review from your teachers, then deploy your project to Netlify

 ## How to get help 🆘

-Ask for help and share your knowledge about this project with the [SOMETHING] tag on [Stack Overflow](https://stackoverflow.com/c/technigo/questions)
+Ask for help and share your knowledge about this project with the [SOMETHING] tag on [Stack Overflow](https://stackoverflow.com/c/technigo/questions).
+Talk to your team on Slack and help each other out.
+Do some research about your problem, you are surely not the first one with this problem, Google is your friend 🙂.
+And you can of course also reach out to your teachers.

 ## Stretch Goals 🏃‍♂